outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - document explainability as a space limited by derivable attributes from data set & cross-system similarity
     - document how new concepts (gaps in network rules) evolve once structure is applied to prior concepts
     - document how rules develop on stability & how foundations are connected & destroyed
+    - document limitations of interfaces & how to derive them
     - document generated object change types
       - constant to variable
       - variable to removal of assumption in variable type/data type
     - research implementing your solution type (constructing structures (made of boundary/filter/resource sets) to produce substances like antibodies, using bio system stressors)
+    - merge definitions into docs/tasks/implementation/constants/definitions.json
+    - clarify/resolve terms that can be conflated:
+      - replace:
+        - shape/structure
+      - rule/test/metric/limit/threshold/boundary/state change/phase shift
+      - intent/priority/motivation/incentive
+      - method/function/rule/pattern (pattern is a sequence of specific objects)
+      - path/route/trajectory/traversal/order/list/sequence
+      - object/entity/item
+      - type/class/category/group/subset
+      - closed/isolated/independence/unique/orthogonal
+      - model/perspective/filter
+      - standard/interface/index/symmetry
+      - dimension/variable/axis
+      - space/system/context
+      - perspective/filter/standard/index & relationship to variables/operations on the interface
+      - filter vs. rule is a similar question to attribute vs. rule - sometimes one format is better based on the info you have, sometimes its worth it to transform the format
+    - update links